 Such other information as may be prescribed by the Township on the appropriate form or otherwise by ordinance or resolution.

-The Building Code Official or his designee shall index and file the registration form and make it reasonably available for public inspection.
-In doing so, the Building Code Official or his designee shall follow the mandates of N.J.S.A.
+The Director of Community Development or his or her designee shall index and retain registration forms and make same reasonably available for public inspection.
+In doing so, the Director of Community Development or his or her designee shall follow the mandates of N.J.S.A.
 46:8-28.1, as amended and supplemented, so that the filing of the registration form will simultaneously satisfy the registration requirements of N.J.S.A.
 46:8-28 to the extent that it applies to the property being registered and will also satisfy the registration requirements of this chapter.
-The Building Code Official or his designee shall maintain a master index of all such registration forms and any person may obtain from the Building Code Official or his designee a list of all rental units properly registered and licensed upon payment of a fee of $25.
+The Director of Community Development or his or her designee shall maintain a master index of all such registration forms and any person may obtain from the Director of Community Development or designee a list of all rental units property registered and licensed in accordance with the Open Public Records Act.

 Every person required to file a registration form pursuant to this chapter shall file an amended registration form within 20 days of any change in the information required to be included thereon.
 No fee shall be required for the filing of an amendment, with the exception of a change in ownership of the premises.